ecorm/cppwamp/README.md

 # If the following are not set, CppWAMP will use the default
 # search paths of CMake's find_package() to find its dependencies.
 set(Boost_ROOT /path/to/boost)
-set(RapidJSON_ROOT /path/to/rapidjson)
-set(Msgpack_ROOT /path/to/msgpack)
+set(jsoncons_ROOT /path/to/jsoncons)

 find_package(CppWAMP
-             REQUIRED coro-headers json
+             REQUIRED coro-headers
              CONFIG
              PATHS /path/to/cppwamp_installation
              NO_DEFAULT_PATH)

 add_executable(myapp main.cpp)
 target_link_libraries(myapp
-    PRIVATE CppWAMP::json CppWAMP::coro-headers)
+    PRIVATE CppWAMP::coro-headers)
 ```

-This method requires that CppWAMP be previously built (either as header-only, or compiled) and installed so that its CMake package config (i.e. `CppWAMPConfig.cmake`) is generated.
-This can either be done outside of your project or via your project's CMake scripts (for example by using `ExternalProject_add` or `FetchContent`).
+This method requires that CppWAMP be previously built (either as header-only,
+or compiled) and installed so that its CMake package config
+(i.e. `CppWAMPConfig.cmake`) is generated.
+This can either be done outside of
+your project or via your project's CMake scripts (for example by using
+`ExternalProject_add` or `FetchContent`).

 License